mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

         to employ people to support users from all of those domains, and this is probably outside of your mandate.

-3.  **Appraoch**: Get out of the business of maintaining software entirely.
+3.  **Get out of the business of maintaining software entirely.**
-    Your institution may no longer be strictly needed.
+    Your institution may no longer be strictly needed in this role.

-    The open source communities seem to have a decent pipeline to maintain users, lets just divert our userbase to them and focus on other efforts.
+    The open source communities seem to have a decent pipeline to support users, lets just divert our userbase to them and focus on other efforts.

     **Positive**: You reduce operating budget and can allocate your people to